-- Completion of the major requirements with grades of C or better; - Completion of 60 units of CSU transferable courses with a minimum of 2.0 GPA (please check with a counselor for more information; some majors or CSUs may require a higher GPA); - Verified completion of either the California State University General Education Breadth pattern (CSU GE) or the Intersegmental General Education Transfer Curriculum (IGETC) (please check with a counselor for more information).
+- Completion of the major requirements with grades of C or better; - Completion of 60 units of CSU transferable courses with a minimum of 2.0 GPA (please check with a counselor for more information; some majors or CSUs may require a higher GPA);

+Verified completion of either the California State University General Education Breadth pattern (CSU GE) or the Intersegmental General Education Transfer Curriculum (IGETC) (Please check with a counselor for more information).

-- Recognize and implement chemical symbolism, notation, nomenclature and vocabulary. - Perform chemistry calculations and demonstrate quantitative reasoning. - Sort and apply chemical data and information; demonstrate deductive reasoning. - Apply chemistry concepts; demonstrate inductive reasoning. - Conduct chemistry laboratory operations and demonstrate manual skills.
+- Recognize and implement chemical symbolism, notation, nomenclature and vocabulary. - Perform chemistry calculations and demonstrate quantitative reasoning. - Sort and apply chemical data and information; demonstrate deductive reasoning. - 4.
+Apply chemistry concepts; demonstrate inductive reasoning. - Conduct chemistry laboratory operations and demonstrate manual skills.

-REQUIRE COURSES UNITS
+REQUIRE D COURSES UNITS

 CHEM 1A General Chemistry 5

 CHEM 1B General Chemistry 5

 CHEM 18A Organic Chemistry for Health & Life Sciences I 4

 CHEM 18B Organic Chemistry for Health & Life Sciences II 4

 PHYS 4A Mechanics 4

 PHYS 4B Electromagnetism 4

-MATH 1A Single Variable Calculus I - Early Transcendentals 4
+MATH 1A Single Variable Calculus-I Early Transcendentals 4

-MATH 1B Single Variable Calculus II - Early Transcendentals 4
+MATH 1B Single Variable Calculus-II Early Transcendentals 4

-Students earning an AA-T/AS-T degree must complete 60 semester units of coursework eligible for transfer to the CSU including the CSU GE-B or IGETC (CSU version), all courses in the major with "C" or better grades, and achieve a minimum transferable cumulative GPA of 2.0.
+Students earning an AA-T/AS-T degree must complete 60 semester units of coursework eligible for transfer to the CSU including the IGETC for STEM (CSU version), all courses in the major with "C" or better or "P" (pass) grades, and achieve a minimum transferable cumulative GPA of 2.0

 The Associate of Science Degree in Chemistry is designed to prepare students for transfer to four-year colleges or universities.
 The Degree is designed for pre-professional studies in medical and dental programs.
-The program of study may also meet course requirements for Bachelor's of Science Degrees with emphasis in environmental chemistry, forensic science and pharmaceutical chemistry.
-In all cases, students should consult with a counselor for more information on university admission and transfer requirements.
+The program of study may also meet course requirements for Bachelor's of Science Degrees with emphasis in environmental chemistry, forensic science and pharmaceutical chemistry. in all cases, students should consult with a counselor for more information on university admission and transfer requirements.

 - Recognize and implement chemical symbolism, notation, nomenclature and vocabulary. - Perform chemistry calculations and demonstrate quantitative reasoning. - 3.
-Apply chemistry concepts; demonstrate inductive reasoning. - Conduct chemistry laboratory operations and demonstrate manual skills
+Apply chemistry concepts; demonstrate inductive reasoning. - Conduct chemistry laboratory operations and demonstrate manual skills.

-REGUIRE D COORSES ONITS
+REQUIRE COURSES UNITS

 CHEM 1A General Chemistry 5

-CHEM 1B General Chemistry 5
+General Chemistry

-CHEM 18A Organic Chemistry for Health & Life Sciences I 4
+CHEM 18A

 CHEM 18B Organic Chemistry for Health & Life Sciences II 4

-MATH 1A Single Variable Calculus I - Early Transcendentals 4
+MATH 1A Single Variable Calculus-I Early Transcendentals 4

-MATH 1B Single Variable Calculus II - Early Transcendentals 4
+MATH 1B Single Variable Calculus-II Early Transcendentals 4

-Plus the following:
+Complete eight units from one of the following groups:

 PHYS 2A General Physics 3

-PHYS 3A General Physics Lab 1

-PHYS 2B General Physics
+General Physics

-PHYS 3B General Physics Lab 1
+0R General Physics Lab 1

-OR

 PHYS 4A Mechanics 4

 PHYS 4B Electromagnetism 4

 Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements, the multicultural graduation requirement, and the health requirement, in addition to the program units listed here.
 Students must complete a total of 60 degree applicable units to earn an AA or AS.
-Please see your counselor for additional information.
+Please see your counselor for additional information

-CHEM1A 5 UNITS
+CHEM-1A 5 UNITS